amacss-utsc/amacss_constitution/README.md

 </ul>

-11.5 – Online Elections Contingency Plan: In the case where elections cannot be held in-person, the contingency plan should be put in place with the following guidelines:
+11.5 – Online Elections Process: When elections are conducted online, the following guidelines must be followed:

 <ul style="list-style-type: none;">

-11.5.1 - A sign-up link would be shared in all social media a week in advance, asking students to sign-up to attend elections.
-Students who sign up will be asked to provide a confirmation that they are CMS students.

-11.5.2 - The elections should be moved online using Zoom which will be only accessible for students who confirmed their enrollment in the CMS department.
+11.5.1 - The elections will be conducted using a secure online platform that ensures anonymous voting while restricting access to only those who have confirmed their enrollment in the CMS department.

-11.5.3 - For every round, a link will be provided for attendees to submit their vote, which they can only access by using their emails, or an inbuilt survey depending on the platform selected for elections.
+11.5.2 - For every round of voting, a secure link will be provided for participants to submit their vote, which they can only access using their verified student email addresses.

-11.5.4 - Voting process should allow for anonymous voting, but ensure voters are restricted to only those in attendance
+11.5.3 - The voting process must allow for anonymous voting while ensuring voters are restricted to only those who have confirmed their CMS student status.

+11.5.4 - All candidates must be given the opportunity to present their qualifications and intentions through recorded video presentations that will be made available to all eligible voters.

+11.5.5 - The election oversight committee must verify the integrity of the online voting process and ensure all votes are properly counted and recorded.

 </ul>

 ## Article XII – Amendments